SAP-archive/teched2020-DAT163/exercises/ex2/README.md

 73. Click on 'TRANS_AMT' column
 <br>![](/exercises/ex2/images/DataPrep_Aggregate_02_10_1new140.png)

-74. Drag and drop the 'TRANS_AMT' column so after 'CUST_ID' in the list of Output Columns
+74. Drag and drop the 'TRANS_AMT' column  after 'CUST_ID' in the list of Output Columns
 <br>![](/exercises/ex2/images/DataPrep_Aggregate_02_10_1new150.png)

 75. All rows with the same CUST_ID now have a total for TRANS_AMT, instead of each transaction listed separately